Help: My Husband Lost Our Money in Bitcoins!

 Over the course of these fluctuations, Fred withdrew $3,805,000 of the $8 million amount, and then eventually lost all but $409,492 of the total community funds deposited in the account.
 The net result was that of the additional, undisclosed $8,188,605 Fred risked in options trading, he lost more than half for a net loss to the community funds of $3,904,113.

 In the end result, the trial court found that Fred breached his fiduciary duty to Moira and that Fred’s management of the parties’ investment portfolio was reckless and grossly negligent.
 Ultimately, the trial court ordered Fred to pay Moira $1,952,056.50, which was half of the $3,904,113 loss incurred following his undisclosed decision to risk the $8,188,605 in community funds.
 The court says, “Simply and quite obviously, the parties’ disclosure obligations in a partnership, and in a marriage partnership under the Family Code’s incorporation of Corporations Code section 16403, depends on their partnership agreement.”
 Whether a spouse has a gambling addiction, or are investing in the stock or commodities markets, or they are following the latest wave of bitcoiners, Kamgar gives you a chance at recovering your money.

-At the Family Law Firm of Walzer Melcher LLP, we’d like to remind those who are married and who are making financial agreements, that a marriage is a partnership, and if you breach the partnership agreement by violating its actual or implied terms, you will be held responsible for what you lose.
+As a reminder, those who are married and making financial agreements must remember that a marriage is a partnership, and if you breach the partnership agreement by violating its actual or implied terms, you will be held responsible for what you lose.